-- Photocopy of your dependents' passport (the bio page only) and proof of current status if your dependent(s) have entered the U.S. under different visa type
+- Proof of your dependent(s)' current status if your dependent(s) have entered the U.S. under non-immigrant status

-- Photocopy of your marriage certificate (in your native language, with an official English translation)
+- Photocopy of your marriage certificate (in English or in your native language with a certified English translation)

-- Photocopies of the birth certificates of any children (in your native language, with an official English translation)
+- Photocopies of the birth certificates of any children (in English or in your native language with a certified English translation)

-A few things to consider before bring your spouse and children to San Francisco:
+A few things to consider before bringing your spouse and children to San Francisco:

 - Finance: The estimated living expenses for each additional family member is $5000 per academic year (nine months).
 It is recommended that you complete, for yourself, a one page itemization of expenses for the last nine months (if a student) -- including tuition, books, medical expenses, automobile or transportation expenses, rent, food, utilities, laundry, entertainment, clothes, health insurance coverage, and miscellaneous expenses.
 You should then project additional expenses for the family and assess whether or not you have the necessary funds to cover these expenses.

 - Medical Expenses and Child Care: Medical care is very expensive.
 It is extremely important that you purchase adequate health insurance for your entire family.
-Child care expenses is also high around Bay Area.
+Child care expenses are also high around the Bay Area.